0

 It contains the tomb, by David d'Anger, of François Fénelon, who was archbishop from 1696 to 1715.
 The Cathedral is a minor pilgrimage site because of the noted Italo-Byzantine painting called "Our Lady of Cambrai" or the Cambrai Madonna (c.
 1340) in a side chapel.
 The cathedral now takes its dedication name from this: "Notre-Dame de Grâce" or "Virgin of Tenderness", from the Eleusa icon type it exemplifies.
 In the same chapel is a memorial erected by Hilaire Belloc to commemorate his son who was killed nearby in the last days of World War I.

-Text imported from Wikipedia article "Cambrai Cathedral" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Cambrai Cathedral" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants